How I Digitally Capture Videotapes

 • Sony SLV-679HF – This VCR, while not S-VHS, produces some excellent output.
 I use this in cases where I encounter tapes that won't play well on my JVC.

 • Panasonic PV-V4022-A – There is absolutely nothing special about this VCR other than it works.
-This is my "sacrificial lamb" player.
+This is my "sacrificial lamb" VHS player.
 When I encounter tapes of questionable quality, that I need to capture but don't want to risk ruining one of the far better VCRs above, I play them in this one.

 Photo of a Sony EV-C100 8mm VCR